-2. Refer to our Executor Checklist for estate administration if you are also serving as executor or personal representative of the deceased personís estate.3.
+2. If you are also serving as executor or personal representative of the deceased personís estate, you may want to review the Pennyborn.com Executor Checklist for estate administration for a list of steps required to settle an estate.3.
 Review the trust agreement thoroughly for information regarding your powers as trustee and the limitations on your authority.
 Post executor bonds if required.
 Consult a trusts and estates attorney to ensure you fulfill your duties as trustee in accordance with applicable law.If the living trust contains marital deduction provisions or bypass trust provisions, it is essential to consult an attorney and a tax professional before taking any action regarding trust property.

-Trustee Checklist (continued)
+Trustee Checklist Instructions

 Related Articles for Trustees